VincentFillon/express-typescript-mongoose-rest-api/README.md

 ## ❯ Event Dispatching

-We use this awesome repository [event-dispatch](https://github.com/pleerock/event-dispatch) for event dispatching.
+The [event-dispatch](https://github.com/pleerock/event-dispatch) repository is used for event dispatching.
-We created a simple annotation to inject the EventDispatcher in your service (see example below).
+A simple annotation has been created to inject the EventDispatcher in your service (see example below).
 All events are listed in the `events.ts` file.

 ```typescript
 import { events } from '../subscribers/events';